fireship-io/fireship.io/hugo/content/lessons/flutter-radial-menu-staggered-animations/index.md

 ### Translate to Points around the Circle

-In the code below we use some basic trig to determine the x,y cordinate with a fixed angle (in radians) and a distance (the current value of the translation animation).
+In the code below we use some basic trig to determine the x,y position of a button based on a fixed angle (in radians) and a distance (the current value of the translation animation).
 Extracting this logic to a `_buildButton` helper function allows us to quickly add new buttons to the menu with their own custom colors and icons.

 Also, this animation is rendered with a Matrix4 [Transformation Matrix](https://en.wikipedia.org/wiki/Transformation_matrix).
 You can do some amazing things with 3D perspective animations by chaning together different transformations, for example `Matrix4.identity()..translate()..scale()..skew()`;